jevillanueva/python-generate-pdf/Readme.md

 # Sample to create PDF's using weasyprint
-Use a container to execute sample.py and get PDF from:
+Use a container to execute sample.py and get PDF files from:
 - WEB ONLINE
 - STATIC HTML
-    - HTML GENERATED WITH JINJA
+- HTML GENERATED WITH JINJA2

 To build image
 ```sh